Kari Watson

 About

-Watson holds a BM from Oberlin Conservatory in Composition, with a minor in TIMARA (technology in music and related arts).
+Watson holds a BM from Oberlin Conservatory in Composition, with a minor in TIMARA (technology in music and related arts) and is currently pursuing a Ph.D. at the University of Chicago on a full fellowship from the Division of the Humanities.